AsaRadcliffe/Basic-Device-Security/README.md

 <img src= "https://github.com/user-attachments/assets/140e114b-1521-46af-8c3e-fb6a57beebb7">
 </p>
 <p>
-In this simple excercise we will be using Cisco Packet Tracer to practice configuring the settings of a switch using basic commands in Cisco's proprietary IOS command line interface.
+In this simple exercise, we will use Cisco Packet Tracer to practice configuring the settings of a switch using basic commands in Cisco's proprietary IOS command-line interface.
 </p>
 <br />